NATIONAL ADVISORY COMMITTEES

 Forest Science and Technology Board

 The FS&TB provides for the effective dissemination and use of forest sciences within the Society.
 No positions are open for 2024.

 National Nominating Committee

 This committee oversees the call for nominations and supplements petitions with other nominations of persons eligible to hold elective office.
 SAF is currently seeking nominations for three-year terms.
 For more information, contact Lori Rasor.

 Student Executive Committee

-Other national-level volunteer opportunities not related to committees
+Other national-level volunteer opportunities:

 Certification Exam Development: Opportunity for Certified Foresters to support the exam development and updating processes including review and develop exam questions to ensure a content-valid exam.
 Additional Certified Foresters are needed for other tasks such as the standard setting process, which informs the passing score of the exam, exam form reviews, exam blueprint updates and more.
 These commitments are for a limited duration.
 For additional information, contact Naomi Marcus.